ZeroTrace AirLeak

 The page is laid out top-to-bottom with the most important info first:

-- Optional sections — only appear when applicable (Battery, WiFi network, Apple state)
+- Optional sections, only appear when applicable (Battery, Apple state, Find My)

-- Why this class? — collapsible breakdown of how the device got its class
+- Why this class?, breakdown of how the device got its class

 The header card